An Ancient and Tribal Art, 2006

 Pressing the numbers on the yellow note pad, activates a found audio program that is broadcasted through the telephone handset.
 The Audio program contains “information” on Pluto when it was perceived to have been a planet.
 Pressing the button on the inside of the handset turned on a voice modulator that made the participant’s amplified voice sound like an “alien”.

-A small gallery under the desk displaying drawings related to this installation.
-The paint on the walls was removed from the walls of the premiering institution’s featured gallery (this installation was exhibited in a much smaller and subdominant gallery space).
+A small gallery under the desk displayed drawings related to this installation.
+The paint on the “walls” was removed from a featured gallery at the hosting institution; important places are where you make them.